Cwantic/Documentation/Design/Elements/Spring.md

 | Krz | Rotation stiffness in Z direction | kN.m/rad | kips.ft/rad |

 >The length must be defined by the **orientation tool**.

+**MATERIAL** :

+Select the material of the spring.

+Click [here](https://documentation.metapiping.com/Design/Specification/Data.html#11-material-definition) for more information about the materials definition.

 **X-AXIS DIRECTION** :